Considering Graduate School?

 - Choosing a professional school — make sure you will have museum or conservation opportunities.
 Even consider a museum studies program if you know you do not want to go into academia.

-- Take the GRE (take the Kaplan course; if it is too expensive, get their books).
+- Verify that your prospective program(s) requires the GRE and, if so, schedule it well in advance (take the Kaplan course; if it is too expensive, get their books).

 - Choose your best writing samples, polish and spell-check them, particularly the introduction and conclusion.